bede/knownknowns/README.md

 > [there are known knowns; there are things we know we know](https://en.wikipedia.org/wiki/There_are_unknown_unknowns)

-A workflow for quickly estimating the containment of sequences in a fasta file (`--references`) for either a single FASTQ file or a directory of FASTQ files (`--reads`).
-Coverage depth estimates are also provided.
-Outputs containment values and abundance estimates in CSV format and plots them.
+A workflow for estimating and plotting the containment of sequences in a fasta file (`--references`) for either a single FASTQ file or a directory of FASTQ files (`--reads`).
+A minimum depth threshold  (`--min_depth`) may be specified, and plots are annotated with estimated depth of coverage.
+Outputs containment values and abundance estimates in CSV format and plots in PNG format.
 Specifiy *k*-mer length with `--kmer`  (default 31) and sketch resolution with `--scaled` (default 100).

 ## Requirements